As the Costa Rica president walks back his IMF proposal, experts weigh in with their alternatives.

 In his statement on Sunday, the president called for a national dialogue to find the best possible proposal to take to the IMF to receive that $1.75 billion loan.

-This week, CRHoy highlighted alternate IMF proposals and ideas by Costa Rican economists, politicians, and analysts.
+Earlier this week, CRHoy highlighted alternate IMF proposals and ideas by Costa Rican economists, politicians, and analysts.

 Sí hay alternativas: Las otras propuestas para negociar con el FMI – https://t.co/69CrQyrV6o